 When it’s cold, we close all the doors and windows and come very close to shrink-wrapping the entire house to keep warm.
 Well, we would if we didn’t have indoor heating.
 The temptation to do that to a hive is probably high, but ventilation is vital to the survival of the colony.

-Without proper ventilation, the moisture in the hive would build up and wind up dripping down on your bees, chilling them to death.
+Without proper ventilation, the moisture in the hive would build up.
+Excess moisture would create a drip that would fall down on your bees, chilling them to death.
 It also causes mold to grow in the hive.
 Even though this doesn’t kill the colony, that level of moisture is so unhealthy for the bees that they would probably die anyway.

 Introduce an upper entrance.
 This provides a vent for the moist warm air to escape.
 It also provides an exit for the bees to take cleansing flights, a fancy word for bathroom breaks when the lower entrance is blocked with snow.